 How to keep the original seams

-If you want to make a plain bag out of jeans legs, here is the way to do it.
-It looks cool and trendy.
+Even a plain bag made using jeans legs can look cool and trendy.
 And the original seams surely add a lot of character to you denim bag.

 If the jeans you are using have wide and straight leg, it might be just perfect for your project and you don’t have to join anything.
 But sometimes you have to join more “legs”.
 Or when the jeans are flared or very narrowed at the bottom, then you need some method of joining the denim pieces.